• Skip to main content

 Many children (and even adults) find contemporary poetry more accessible than older poems with their unfamiliar vocabulary and formal language structure.
 But these modern winter poems will capture their hearts and get them looking at winter in a whole new way!

-Because of copyright issues, only the first few lines of the winter poems are included below.
-These lines will tickle your fancy and tempt you to click the link (in the citation) to read the whole poem.
+Because of copyright issues, I've only included the first few lines of the winter poems below.
+These lines will tickle your fancy and tempt you to read the whole poem.
+The blue text below the quote links to the entire poem.

 In winter